paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 ## Data Collection Endpoints of an Azure Monitor Workspace

 Azure Monitor workspace provides data collection endpoints that enable AKS clusters to send their metrics to a central location.
 By configuring the clusters to forward metrics to the Azure Monitor workspace, you ensure that all the necessary data is collected and available for further analysis.
 When you configure your Azure Kubernetes Service (AKS) cluster to send data to an Azure Monitor workspace, a containerized version of the Azure Monitor agent is installed in the `kube-system` namespace with a metrics extension.
 The Azure Monitor metrics agent's architecture utilizes a ReplicaSet and a DaemonSet.
 The ReplicaSet pod scrapes cluster-wide targets such as `kube-state-metrics` and custom application targets that are specified.
 The DaemonSet pods scrape targets solely on the node that the respective pod is deployed on, such as `node-exporter``.
-Data collection endpoints are used by the data collection rules for ingesting Prometheus metrics from the Azure Monitor metrics agent's running on your AKS clusters.
+Data collection endpoints are used by the data collection rules for ingesting Prometheus metrics from the Azure Monitor metrics agents running on your AKS clusters.

 ## Azure Monitor managed service for Prometheus Rule Groups